KyleAMathews/blog-2/_posts/2015-09-13-writing-a-x86-emulator-in-javascript.md

 the `index.html` that works as the entry point.
 The code can execute basic assembly and C programs.

-*NOTE:* it cannot execute libc, so C programs have to be compiled with `-static -nostdlib` and provide a custom assembly boostrap.
+*NOTE: it cannot execute libc, so C programs have to be compiled with `-static -nostdlib` and provide a custom assembly boostrap.*

-As mentioned above the code is super simple, was completely written in a hackathon, so there wasn't much effort into making it very readable (or very good for that matter) and we didn't iterate any further on that.
+Please keep in mind that the code is super simple, was completely written in a hackathon, so there wasn't much effort into making it very readable (or very good for that matter) and we didn't iterate any further on that.